 Although Discipleship has a definite starting point (the New Birth experience), yet it continues throughout the believer’s lifetime.

 The disciple’s full transformation into Christ-likeness will only take place when he sees the Lord Jesus Christ face to face, when He returns physically.

 2 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.
 (NKJV).

 If true Christian Discipleship is not the same thing as experiencing the New Birth, attending Bible School, Church Confirmation and Ordination, doing Christian services, or mentoring and Coaching; what then is true Christian Discipleship?

 Find out in the second part of this piece!

 Prayer: My Dear Heavenly Father, I repent today of my neglect of the Great Commission.
-Dear Holy Spirit, help me to make daily progress in my discipleship journey and to encourage and help others to embark on the same spiritual journey into Christ-likeness, in Jesus’ name.
+Dear Holy Spirit, teach and help me to make daily progress in my discipleship journey and to encourage and help others to embark on the same spiritual journey into Christ-likeness, in Jesus’ name.
 Amen.